Frankfurt Forest Day

 Image credit: visitfrankfurt © Holger Ullmann

 Although the funfair is actually open for four days, the Tuesday after Whit Monday is usually the busiest as locals leave work by midday and head to the forest for an afternoon of fun and games.
-The Wäldchestag is a significant custom in Frankfurt as it is said to highlight the sense of solidarity and unison citizens feel with the city.
+The Wäldchestag is a significant custom in Frankfurt as it is said to highlight the sense of solidarity and unison that citizens feel with the city.

 The history behind Frankfurt’s Wäldchestag